 Coordinating Medicare Enrollment and HSA Contributions

-The annual maximum contribution to an HSA in 2023 is $3,850 for an individual and $7,750 for a family.
 While it may be tempting to contribute the annual maximum to your HSA before starting Medicare to “fatten up” your account, this is not allowed.
 Although the HSA limit is expressed in annual terms, the government technically considers it a monthly limit.
 Therefore, lump sum deposits to your HSA are treated as advance payments for the monthly contribution limit.

-For example, if you are starting Medicare Oct 1st, you can only contribute for the months January through September.
+For example, if you are starting Medicare October 1st, you can only contribute for the months January through September.
 This means you are limited to 75% of that year’s HSA maximum.

 The same holds true for employer contributions to your account.
 Suppose your employer typically contributes $750 in January and $750 in July each year to your HSA.
 If you begin Medicare on October 1st, they can contribute $750 in January as usual since that lump sum is considered an advance payment for the months January through June.
-In July, your employer could only contribute half of the usual amount as an advance payment for the months of July, August, and September.
+In July, however, your employer could only contribute half of the usual amount as an advance payment for the months of July, August, and September.

 Family HSA Contributions After Enrolling in Medicare

 Your Medicare enrollment doesn’t impact your spouse’s ability to contribute to an HSA.
-In fact, if your spouse is under age 65, they can continue contributing the HSA family maximum until they reach age 65 – or 6 months before enrolling in Medicare when they enroll after age 65.
+In fact, if your spouse is under age 65, they can continue contributing to the HSA family maximum until they reach age 65 – or 6 months before enrolling in Medicare when they enroll after age 65.
 However, they can only contribute their own catch-up contributions – the additional $1,000 those over age 55 can contribute.

 As you can see, coordinating Medicare enrollment and HSA contributions can be tricky.
 That’s why you need an experienced financial advisor to guide you through the process.